 First Life Member

 The first President and first Life Member of the club was the Hon.
 F Hagelthorn MLC.
-He rose from humble beginnings to a responsible ministerial position in the Victorian Parliament.
-Born in 1864 at Sebastopol.
-After leaving school at 14, he worked as a “whim boy” at the gold mine.
-After a few years. he saved enough to start a small general store.
-He prospered and went on to build a large and successful business as a land agent with headquarters in Horsham.
+Born in 1864 at Sebastopol, Hagelthorn had risen from humble beginnings to a responsible ministerial position in the Victorian Parliament.
+After leaving school at 14, he worked as a “whim boy” at the gold mine and after a few years had saved enough to start a small general store.
+Hagelthorn prospered and went on to build a large and successful business as a land agent with headquarters in Horsham.

-Having a lifelong interest in the Mallee and Wimmera, Hagelthorn entered Parliament.
-He worked hard to help the wheat farmers of these regions.
+Having a lifelong interest in the Mallee and Wimmera, Hagelthorn entered Parliament, working hard to help the wheat farmers of these regions.
 In 1913, he became Minister for Public Works but retired from Parliament six years later.
-Frederick Hagelthorn, a man of great integrity and honesty, was widely respected.
+Unusually for a politician, Frederick Hagelthorn was widely respected for his integrity and honesty.
 The late Sir Robert Menzies said of him “I honour the name of a great Australian”.
 His home “Mangoplan” was situated where Cabrini Hospital now stands.
 He lived there until 1920 but moved away from Malvern and died in 1943.